Skip Navigation

 Dubai

-A visit to the UAE without a visit to Dubai is a shame.
+A visit to the United Arab Emirates without a visit to Dubai is a shame.
 This is one of the fastest growing areas anywhere in the world with buildings being erected at an enormous speed.
 Plans are even more ambitious with hundreds of high rise buildings to be added (including the highest building in the world) and thousands of islands in the form of the world or palms which are for the rich and famous only.
 Unfortunately, much of the old and original Dubai is hidden away in between, but can still be found in the old quarter of the city.

 Burj al Arab